 Continue Reading...

 Identity- Shaykh Hamza

 Shaykh Hamza Yusuf is a renowned scholar both in North America and in the Islamic World.
 Having learned from from many scholars of the highest calibre, Shaykh Hamza has 'ijazas to teach the Islamic Sciences, notably from Shaykh 'Abdallah bin Bayyah.
-He's lectured in some of the most prestigious Institutions and circles throughout the world, including
+He's lectured in some of the most prestigious Institutions and circles throughout the world, including the University of al-Karaouine in Fes.

+Continue Reading...